-I appreciate we are all unique and the therapy that is right for one person might not be right for you.
-That's why it is important for me to get to know you and your issues so I can make sure your therapy will be effective.
+I appreciate your circumstances are unique and what is right for one person might not be right for you.
+That's why it is important for me to get to understand your issues so I can make sure your therapy is bespoke.

 If you would like to discuss how I can help you overcome your problems, please click here to book your free 30-minute consultation.

-I am the Education Director at The National Society Of Psychotherapists.
-I have worked in the education sector for approximately 20 years and I am passionate about ensuring the highest possible educational standards in psychotherapy, hypnotherapy and counselling training.
+As the Education Director at The National Society Of Psychotherapists and having worked in the education sector for approximately 20 years, I am passionate about maintaining the highest possible educational standards in psychotherapy, hypnotherapy and counselling training.

 My Hypnotherapy Journey

 My hypnotherapy journey started in 2005.

 At that time I was managing a team of about 30 teaching staff in a large College.
 I was working under constant pressure and an average of 60-70 hours a week.
 I became permanently anxious and unable to switch off.

 I thought I could cope and learn to handle the pressure.
 I just hoped things would get better.
 I convinced myself that I would be alright.
 However, I ignored the signs my body was giving me.